-On January 17, 2013, the Company completed the sale of unsecured senior notes in a public offering for an aggregate principal amount of \$35,000.
-In addition, effective January 25, 2013, the Company received an aggregate principal amount of \$5,250 pursuant to the underwriters' exercise of the over-allotment option.
-The offering was made pursuant to the Company's effective registration statement on Form S-3, as amended (Registration Statement No. 333-185228) and the prospectus supplement dated January 10, 2013.
-The combined net proceeds were \$38,690 after underwriting and issuance costs of approximately \$1,560, of which \$1,525 was paid during the year ended December 31, 2013.
+The Company's publicly traded, unsecured senior notes are currently outstanding in an aggregate amount of \$40,250.
 The notes will mature on January 30, 2020 and bear interest at a fixed annual rate of 8% payable quarterly on January 30, April 30, July 30 and October 30, commencing on April 30, 2013.
 The notes may be redeemed, in whole or in part, at any time on and after January 30, 2016 upon not less than 30 or more than 60 days' notice.
 The redemption price will be equal to 100% of the principal amount redeemed plus accrued and unpaid interest.
 Additionally, the Company may, at any time, repurchase the senior notes at any price in the open market and may hold, resell or surrender the notes for cancellation.